chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

    official API, but annotations do not (or maybe we could start from annotations?
 I’m not sure).

-3. Can one chaos inject fault into different clusters?
+3. Can one chaos inject fault across different clusters?

    Obviously, no. I don’t think we can provide a general way to implement this in the near future.

-4. Where will the webhook run?
+4. (For a chaos with `remoteCluster`) Where will the webhook run?

    In the parent chaos mesh.
 Because we will not create chaos in the webhook (but in the reconcile), the validation should be done in the parent’s